nitin42/React-Web-AR/docs/demo.md

 # Demo

-Given below are the two links which show the working demo for `React-AR`.
+Given below are the two links which show the working demo for `React-Web-AR`.

 [Demo](https://twitter.com/NTulswani/status/911284951181438976)